 Animal Motif: Like in Unlimited, she’s less catlike than in Extra, but now she laughs at how Takeru calls her Tama, which is a common name for cats in Japan.

 The Chick: Interestingly enough, she's not really emotionally strong enough to actually fulfill this role properly at the start.

-You Shall Not Pass: After her TSF is damaged during Operation Cherry Blossom, she stalls for time so Mikoto can destroy the BETA brain in time.
+You Shall Not Pass: After her TSF is damaged during Operation Cherry Blossom, she gives her life to stall advancing BETA so Mikoto could destroy the BETA brain in time.

 Voiced by: Yuuko Nagashima